maxamel/SpringZKAuth/readme.md

 # SpringZKAuth : A zero-knowledge authentication scheme

-A Spring project utilizing zero-knowledge-password-proof authentication with changing session IDs.
+A Spring project utilizing zero-knowledge-password-proof for authentication and also provides changing session IDs (configurable).

-(In development)
+Status: In development

 # Overview